smasongarrison/D3mirt/README.md

 constrained to be orthogonal (see below).
 The fitting of the model is preferably done with the `mirt()` (Chalmers, 2012) function.
 Please note very carefully regarding the model specification in the example below.
+However, because the fitting of the compensatory model in the `mirt()` function takes a long time, the item parameters for this example are contained in a data frame that is available in the package file “mod1.Rdata”.

 ``` r
 # Load data